boyu-zhang-99/time-multiplexed-neural-holography/README.md

 ./run.sh
 ```

-The reconstruction results will be saved in the `results/`.
+The reconstruction results will be saved in the `results/` folder.